kiransalve/Power-BI/Learn with Gigs/Questions.md

 They usually have a primary key that connects to the fact table and are used for filtering, grouping, or slicing data.

+13. What is the difference between Star Schema and Snowflake Schema?

+In Power BI and data warehousing, Star Schema and Snowflake Schema are two popular ways of organizing data models.
+They define how fact and dimension tables are structured and related.

+In a star schema, we have a central fact table directly connected to dimension tables.
+The dimensions are usually denormalized, meaning all descriptive fields are in one single table per dimension.

+In a snowflake schema, dimensions are normalized — meaning they are broken into multiple related tables.
+For example, a Product dimension may be split into Product, Category, and Subcategory.